thattimc/dockerizing_rails/docs/03-hello-world.md

 docker run hello-world
 ```

-Output respponse will look like:
+Output response will look like:
 ```
 Unable to find image 'hello-world:latest' locally
 latest: Pulling from library/hello-world